maurobedoya/desmond_builder/README.md

 ## Requirements

 * Python 3.0 or higher versions.
+* typing-extensions: ```pip install typing-extensions```
 * Desmond software.
-It does not require the paid version of Schrödinger but it can also be used.
+It does not require the Schrödinger´s full version but it can also be used.

 ## Usage